The Cheapest Auto Insurance Companies in Chicago, Illinois, in 2026

 Full-coverage car insurance generally includes liability, collision, and comprehensive coverage, and may include other optional coverages such as uninsured motorist coverage.
 Collision covers a policyholder’s repair or replacement costs in case of an accident.
 Comprehensive covers damages caused by non-accident events.
 The average quote displayed here reflects policies with the following coverage limits: $50,000 bodily injury liability per person; $100,000 bodily injury liability per accident; $50,00 property damage liability per accident; $1,000 collision deductible; and a $1,000 comprehensive deductible.

-Best choice in IllinoisBased on 57 verified guest reviews and ratings
+A solid option in IllinoisBased on 72 verified guest reviews and ratings

 How drivers feel about Travelers